6be709c0/oc-ai-engineer/OC/P5/output/progression.md

   - data with rank on all columns (avg delay, rfm score, categ)
   - data with rank on all columns (avg delay, rfm score, WITHOUT categ)
   - data with different PCA components

+- Check whatsapp for better understanding
+- What is ARI
+- Calculate ARI